November 29 2023

 As an ESSSuper member your spouse or de facto partner is eligible to open an Accumulation Plan or Income Stream with us.

-Your spouse may choose to have their employer make Superannuation Guarantee contributions, Salary sacrifice or your spouse may choose to make extra contributions directly into this account.
-They will also then be eligible for other benefits that are enjoyed by ESSSuper Accumulation Plan members like you, including access to our award winning Income Streams, insurance, and investment options.
+Your spouse may choose to have their employer make Superannuation Guarantee contributions, salary sacrifice or your spouse may choose to make extra contributions directly into this account.
+They will also then be eligible for other benefits that are enjoyed by ESSSuper Accumulation Plan members like you, including access to our Income Streams, insurance, and investment options.

 More about spouse contributions and contribution splitting